drewpendergrass/masking/README.md

 This will generate a mask of Europe, cut off a bit west of Russia:

 python make_country_landmask.py -grid "2.0x2.5" -continent Europe -lat '33,72' -lon 'm26,37' -o Europe_no_russia.npy

-If your outfile ends in .csv, it will save as csv.
-If .npy, an npy file.
-If .nc or .nc4, a netcdf file

 ## Making masks for regions, capturing coastline percentages, and using curvilinear grids